 Any visitor to the Mount Rushmore National Memorial is well aware that the site is home to hundreds of interesting facts.
 The site's rich history goes back far, and there are many things that still surprise visitors today.
-Here are some of the more surprising bits to tide you over until you can go on your own Mount Rushmore Tour.
+Here are some of the more interesting facts about Mt.
+Rushmore to tide you over until you can go on your own Mount Rushmore Tour.

 The monument itself is four 60 foot sculptures of presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 However, the original plan called for full rock sculptures from the heads down to the top of the waists!
 This original rendition can still be seen at the site in a scale model.